Denito37/Denito37/README.md

 - 🫡 Hi, I’m @Denito37
-  - I’m a developer with the intent of strengthing my core understanding of programming & data analysis.
+  - I’m a developer with the intent of strengthing my ablities in developing software.

 - 💍 I’m interested in:
   - development & design